How often should I clean my mask? How should I take care of my other equipment?

 - find that the cushion is still slippery even after cleaning it

-For more information on how often masks and its parts need to be replaced, go to When to replace CPAP supplies.
+For more information on how often masks and its parts need to be replaced, go to Replacing your therapy equipment section.